bf2fc6cc711aee1a0c2a/kas-installer/README.md

 1. Create and fill the KAS installer configuration file `kas-installer.env`.
 An example of the needed values can be found in the `kas-installer.env.example` file
+1. make sure you have run `oc login --server=<api cluster url|https://api.xxx.openshiftapps.com:6443>` to your target OSD cluster.
+You will be asked a password or a token
 1. Run the KAS installer `kas-installer.sh` to deploy and configure Managed Kafka Service
 1. Run `uninstall.sh` to remove KAS from the cluster.
 You should remove any deployed Kafkas before runnig this script.